openstack/cinder-specs/specs/liberty/adopt-guru-meditation-report.rst

 None.

-Other Deployer Impact
+Other deployer impact
 ---------------------
 Deployers may be interested in making sure those reports are collected somewhere (e.g. stderr should be captured by syslog).

-Developer Impact
+Developer impact
 ----------------
 None.